mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "So that's how it happened?"

-"I did what I could"
+"I did what I had to"

 My nather and I sat in the darkness and the deafening snow, leaning against a Ziyu that stood watch above the reconstruction of the Great Pavilion of Ulukoma.
+She'd just told me that this was the place she found me.

-"Where were you, nana?
+"Where were you, Setre?
 You promised to save hae."

-"The fire... it took me by surprise."
+"I had to save you first, Lin."

 "You.
 Promised."
+I glared at her, my face much closer to hers than I remember from standing under her before Lissa.

 She tried to put a hand on my shoulder, but I was stubborn, shrugged her hand off.

-"Linyu, we did what we could.
+"Linyu, I did what I could.
 The fire... surprised everyone.
 We were already engaged by the time-"

 "Fuck the fire," I growled and stood up.
-"A promise means 'no matter what'."
+"My mother meant something.
+Casra was willing to die for hae people, but you promised me you would never let it come to that.
+A promise means 'no matter what'."

 "Linyu," she called to me as I stormed behind the ziyu, "stop this nonsense."

-I turned and screamed at her, "Everyone I love has died, and you dare call my feelings nonsense?
-Have some fucking empathy, nana."
+I turned and screamed at her, "Everyone I love has died!
+You dare call my feelings nonsense?
+Have some fucking empathy!"

 She looked at me, speechless, in a sort of way she reserved for no one else.
 As if to remind me that she was still my nather, that a good kaln would not take the patience of hae nather for granted.
 But her shock drove her away instead.
 She was my nather, but my mother raised me alone.